RevoltSecurities/SubProber/README.md

-# Subprober v1.0.4 - Fast Probing Tool for Penetration Testing
+# Subprober v1.0.5 - Fast Probing Tool for Penetration Testing

 ![GitHub last commit](https://img.shields.io/github/last-commit/sanjai-AK47/Subprober) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/sanjai-AK47/Subprober) [![GitHub license](https://img.shields.io/github/license/sanjai-AK47/Subprober)](https://github.com/sanjai-AK47/Subprober/blob/main/LICENSE) [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/d-sanjai-kumar-109a7227b/)

 ### Overview

-Subprober v1.0.4 is a powerful and efficient tool designed for penetration testers and security professionals.
+Subprober v1.0.5 is a powerful and efficient tool designed for penetration testers and security professionals.
 This release introduces several enhancements, bug fixes, and new features to elevate your subdomain probing experience.
 Subprober facilitates fast and reliable information extraction, making it an invaluable asset for penetration testing workflows.

-### Features in V1.0.4:
+### Features in V1.0.5:
 - Subprober Concurrency and Accuracy are Improved with libraries like aiohttp,asyncio
 - Subprober Error handling and Synchronization are improved
 - Resolved some Bugs for Subprober
 - Subprober Commands are changed with usefull flags
+- Resolved executive errors in v1.0.4

 ### Installation and Updates